 It was a family effort, Mr. St. Pierre said.
 My wife is good with the design, painting and the color scheme elements.
 I like to tear things down and put them up again.
 My kids helped while they were off from school.

-Mr. and Mrs. St. Pierre said they were largely inspired by the trend of converting barns into housing, and gathered materials ideas, such as the Napa Valley wine barrel kitchen island, from eBay.
+Mr. and Mrs. St. Pierre said they were largely inspired by the trend of converting barns into housing, and gathered ideas for materials, such as the Napa Valley wine barrel kitchen island, from eBay.

 We also watch a lot of HGTV, he said with a laugh.
 We had a lot of building materials for years and the demand.
 We didnt even have that place done before we had people ask to rent it.

-Mr. St. Pierre said he hopes this project will be the birth of a new housing market.
+Mr. St. Pierre said he hopes the project will spur the birth of a new housing market.

 It takes quite a bit of work, effort and time, but I am a farmer and I like to keep busy, Mr. St. Pierre said.
 Youre either born with it or youre not.